texnokot/techsummit2018/README.md

 ### Make a deploy pipeline

 Azure pipelines Release pipeline construct is not supporting YAML yet.
-But we want to follow the "pipeline as code" principle, we will make deploy in the deployment pipeline.
+But we want to follow the "pipeline as code" principle,so let's make deploy in the deployment pipeline.
 Create and save, but don't run.
 ![add deploy pipeline](https://publicbw.blob.core.windows.net/techsummit/makedeploypipeline.gif)

 ### Connect Azure Key Vault and add variables to variable group